openfootball/openfootball.github.io/index.md

 ...
 ```

-For more on the format updates, see the [Football.TXT format, level 1 & 2 specs »](https://openfootball.github.io/spec/)
+For more see the [Football.TXT format, level 1 & 2 specs »](https://openfootball.github.io/spec/)